Changing Same Joseph C. Phillips, Jr.

-New Amsterdam Records is proud to announce the forthcoming release of composer Joseph C. Phillips Jr.'s Changing Same - an hour-long, six-part composition for his 20-piece chamber ensemble Numinous (whose musicians are also members of Asphalt Orchestra, Signal, loadbang, Victoire, and Mivos Quartet).
-The composition, which was conducted by the composer, will be released August 28, 2015 on CD & digitally.
+Changing Same is an hour-long, six-part composition from composer Joseph C. Phillips Jr., written for his 20-piece chamber ensemble Numinous (whose musicians are also members of Asphalt Orchestra, Signal, loadbang, Victoire, and Mivos Quartet).

 Inspired by the eponymous essay, Changing Same reflects a post-black aesthetic, described by The Studio Museum in Harlem's chief curator Thelma Golden as embracing "the dichotomies of high and low, inside and outside, tradition and innovation" within black culture.
 Through a lens of individual experience, Changing Same explores some of this richness, diversity, and complexity of blackness in America during Phillips's lifetime -- from Angela Davis to the mini series Roots to the inauguration of Barack Obama -- while also resonating with a more universal artistic expression (a "digging of everything") filtered through an intimately autobiographical musical perspective.